-- 9.28.
+- 10.28.
 WPD has been the top rated company across electricity and gas distribution and transmission in Ofgem's Stakeholder Engagement and Consumer Vulnerability incentive for eight consecutive years.
 We will incorporate these successes and build on this track record in RIIO-ED2.
-In addition, we will continue to adopt best practice methods learned from across a range of industries. - 9.29.
-ONGOING STAKEHOLDER STRATEGY KEY DELIVERABLE: We will establish an independent RIIO-ED2 Plan Delivery Challenge Group (PDCG), which will retain some members of the current Customer Engagement Group (CEG), to hold us to account on behalf of our customers, provide ongoing scrutiny of our performance and independent assurance of our reporting.
+In addition, we will continue to adopt best practice methods learned from across a range of industries. - 10.29.
+ONGOING STAKEHOLDER STRATEGY KEY DELIVERABLE: We will establish an independent RIIO-ED2 Business Plan Delivery Challenge Group (BPDCG), which will retain some members of the current Customer Engagement Group (CEG), to hold us to account on behalf of our customers, provide ongoing scrutiny of our performance and independent assurance of our reporting.
 They will also be responsible for challenging WPD to ensure we respond quickly and effectively to new stakeholder priorities and significant changes in our operating environment, including the impact of regulatory, legislative or environmental policies.

-We will establish an independent RIIO-ED2 Plan Delivery Challenge Group (PDCG), which will retain some members of the current Customer Engagement Group (CEG)
+We will establish an independent RIIO-ED2 Business Plan Delivery Challenge Group (BPDCG), which will retain some members of the current Customer Engagement Group (CEG)

-- 9.30.
-As Section 4 outlines above, WPD's Business Plan has been developed as a result of extensive co-creation engagement with stakeholders.
+- 10.30.
+As section 5 outlines above, WPD's Business Plan has been developed as a result of extensive co-creation engagement with stakeholders.
 Every commitment has extensive stakeholder input, refinement and agreement.
-This has resulted in 45 clearly defined core commitments for performance that are appropriate, well-evidenced and stretching, with clearly specified targets, success criteria and intended positive outcomes for customers. - 9.31.
-Alongside annual, transparent performance reporting and specific stakeholder engagement events to discuss the delivery of WPD's Business Plan commitments and specific associated strategies, the PDCG will provide scrutiny on behalf of wider stakeholders to independently track progress against our commitments.
-In the unlikely event of non-delivery, WPD will report this to Ofgem in a timely fashion and the PDCG will provide independent assurance to Ofgem that this process is followed and improvements are identified. - 9.32.
-Wider stakeholders have also entrusted the PDCG with the responsibility of annually reviewing WPD's progress against our social contract.
-If any targets are missed, WPD will report these alongside actions to address them, and the PDCG will oversee this to ensure it results in shareholder funded payback initiatives that will support local communities. - 9.33.
-Another key success of our approach to engagement when developing our RIIO-ED2 Business Plan, has been the extent to which we have given end user bill payers (including domestic and business customers) and future customers a stronger voice than ever before in our engagement and decision making processes (see Section 4.25 onwards).
-As a result: - 9.34.
+This has resulted in 42 clearly defined core commitments for performance that are appropriate, well-evidenced and stretching, with clearly specified targets, success criteria and intended positive outcomes for customers. - 10.31.
+Alongside annual, transparent performance reporting and specific stakeholder engagement events to discuss the delivery of WPD's Business Plan commitments and specific associated strategies, the BPDCG will provide scrutiny on behalf of wider stakeholders to independently track progress against our commitments.
+In the unlikely event of non-delivery, WPD will report this to Ofgem in a timely fashion and the BPDCG will provide independent assurance to Ofgem that this process is followed and improvements are identified. - 10.32.
+Wider stakeholders have also entrusted the BPDCG with the responsibility of annually reviewing WPD's progress against our Social Contract.
+If any targets are missed, WPD will report these alongside actions to address them, and the BPDCG will oversee this. - 10.33.
+Another key success of our approach to engagement when developing our RIIO-ED2 Business Plan, has been the extent to which we have given end user bill payers (including domestic and business customers) and future customers a stronger voice than ever before in our engagement and decision making processes (see Section 5.25 onwards).
+As a result: - 10.34.
 ONGOING STAKEHOLDER STRATEGY KEY DELIVERABLE: We will maintain deliberative engagement panels with domestic and future customers throughout RIIO-ED2, replicating engagements conducted with wider stakeholders at our workshops with these audiences through a series of annual research events.